-This year marks our baby’s first Halloween and our very first family Halloween costume.
-Ryan and I are huge Halloween lovers and have always made our couples costumes in the past.
-We tossed around several family costume ideas before landing on the Sea Turtle Baby Halloween Costume and Scuba Divers.
+Our baby’s first Halloween and our very first family Halloween costume was a big deal.
+Ryan and I are huge Halloween lovers and have been making our own couples costumes for over a decade.
+We brainstormed several family costume ideas before landing on the Sea Turtle Baby Halloween Costume and Scuba Diver parent costumes.

-Two weeks before Halloween we coincidentally had a family vacation planned for the East Coast on Figure Eight Island in Wilmington, North Carolina.
-This gave us the perfect opportunity to capture our little sea turtle in his natural habitat.
+Two weeks before Halloween, we coincidentally had a family vacation planned for the East Coast on Figure Eight Island in Wilmington, North Carolina.
+This vacation with extended family gave us the perfect opportunity to capture our baby sea turtle in his natural habitat.

 The beach house we stayed in during our family vacation had beach themed rooms decorated to match.
 As fate may have it, the room our little family stayed in happened to be the “Turtle Room,” complete with a pile of giant stuffed sea turtles for our little sea turtle play with.

 I created my son’s Sea Turtle Baby Halloween Costume from scratch using two colors of fleece, velcro, Poly-fil stuffing, and a little elastic.
-The base of the costume is a pair of fleece pajamas with felt eyes hand-sewn onto the hood.
+The base of the costume is a pair of hooded, full-body fleece pajamas with felt eyes added onto the hood.

-- light green fleece (I used Lettuce Green from JoAnn Fabrics)
+- light green fleece (I used Lettuce Green from JoAnn)

-- blue/green tie-dye fleece (I used Deep Blue Green Tie-Dye from JoAnn Fabrics)
+- blue/green tie-dye fleece (I used Deep Blue Green Tie-Dye from JoAnn)